lborb/book/README.md

 Basic conventions around source files formatting are captured in the `.editorconfig` file.
 Many editors support that file natively.
 Others (such as VS code) require a plugin, see https://editorconfig.org/.

+Please note that the default branch is called `main`.
+See https://github.com/github/renaming for more about this convention.

 ## Deployment

 The book is deployed to the `gh-pages` branch by CI on a push to the `main` branch.